Tophat-Guy99/MultiLingo/README.md

 Note 5 : If Homebrew is already installed, skip the Homebrew installation steps.

 Note 6: You need an OpenAI API key to run this project.
-To insert it, go to `TranslationFunctions.py`,
+To insert it, open `TranslationFunctions.py`, go to Line 3, and insert your OpenAI API key there.

 ## Libraries to install
 ### Homebrew